A BRIEF HISTORY OF ALL-CLAD

 Yes.
 All-Clad D3 Stainless is good quality and lasts a lifetime, so the cost per year of ownership is tiny.
 And according to a study by Johns Hopkins University, “[w]hen people cook most of their meals at home, they consume fewer carbohydrates, less sugar and less fat than those who cook less or not at all, even if they are not trying to lose weight.”
 Home-cooked meals even add to life expectancy.
 Home cooking is both less expensive and healthier than eating processed food or restaurant food (usually laden with salt/sugar/fat).
 Yet many people don’t cook at home as much as they could.
 Better cookware encourages home cooking by making it easier.
 Even small decreases in effort matter.
 For example, dieting studies have shown that people drink less using small glasses because it takes effort to refill.

-Is it possible to get All-Clad Stainless performance for less?
+Is it possible to get All-Clad D3 (also known simply as All-Clad Stainless) performance for less?

 Yes.
-The cheapest knockoff of All-Clad Stainless that still retains All-Clad Stainless performance and features is Cuisinart MultiClad Pro (MCP), which costs much less.
+The cheapest knockoff of All-Clad D3 Stainless that still retains the same performance and features is Cuisinart MultiClad Pro (MCP), which costs much less.
 (I review it here.)
 The caveat is that it’s made in China and possibly less corrosion-resistant, but it’s apparently still very rugged–my heavily-used 3-quart MCP saucepan has given years of service (since 2010), with no trace of rust or pitting inside.

 So I’d say All-Clad is worth it, but you could be better off with other brands, depending on your needs and budget.
 We’ll go over alternatives to All-Clad, below.